aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getShowEmptyRow() {#getShowEmptyRow--}

+<b>@deprecated.</b> Please use the 'showEmptyRow' property instead.
 Indicates whether to include empty rows in the table.

 ```javascript
 getShowEmptyRow() : boolean;